bast/software-development-toolbox/doc/software.rst

 We will need:
   - Shell (bash or other shell that you like better)
-  - Text editor (vi or vim or emacs or nano or your favourite editor)
+  - Text editor (vi or vim or emacs or nano or your favourite editor) : If you haven't used any of these before install two three of them.
+Pick the one you can quit/exit the fastest.
+Estimated times for a Windows user: Quit in Emacs, half a day.
+Exit in Emacs, half a day.
+Quit/Exit in Vi...
+TBA! (hint: you can always quit the terminal and start a new one!)
   - Python
   - Sphinx http://sphinx-doc.org
   - Recommended but not mandatory: Virtualenv (http://docs.python-guide.org/en/latest/dev/virtualenvs/) or Anaconda